 On November 4, 2014, the voters of the Berryessa Union School District approved by more than 55% Measure "L", authorizing the issuance and sale of \$77.0 million of general obligation bonds.
-On February 26, 2015, the District issued Series A of the Election of 2014 General Obligation bonds in the amount of \$40.0 million.
-The bonds were issued to repair, upgrade, acquire, construct, and equip certain District property and facilities and to pay costs of issuance of the bonds.
+The bonds were authorized to repair, upgrade, acquire, construct, and equip certain District property and facilities and to pay costs of issuance of the bonds.